R35007/mock-server-lite-vscode-extension/README.md

   "rewriters": "rewriters.json", // path to rewriters file "store": "store.json", // path to store file "staticDir": "public", // path to static file server.
+  "envDir": "env" // path to env. on `MockServer: Switch Environment` Command, picks all the .json files under this directory.
 }
 ```